A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Tartu for Nightlife, Backpackers, Food, and Old Town

 Tartu

-Eating is part of the travel experience when you visit Riga.
+Riga has a number of nationally recognized food spots and restaurants.
 The city offers a great opportunity to try many Latvian specialties including rasol (a potato salad), pelmeni (a Latvian dumpling), and karbonade (kind of like schnitzel).
 The cuisine is hearty and filling with lots of bread, dumpling, and meats.
 Riga is also where you'll find the largest food market in Europe, which is the perfect place to wander and pick up some local items.

-Tartu may not make the list for most foodies, but you'll find what you need while you're in town.
+Tartu offers some easy restaurants to choose from.
 The restaurant scene is surprisingly limited because of the large student population.
 Most students prefer saving their money for a night out drinking over a quiet meal at a restaurant.
 There are some cafes around town as well as pastry shops and a few good ethnic restaurants to choose between.

 Is Riga or Tartu Better for Nightlife?